zoharsan/RetailAnalytics/README.md

 ## Market Basket Analysis using Spark MLLib

 The Spark MLLib library is used to perform a market basket analysis using the [FP Growth](https://en.wikipedia.org/wiki/Association_rule_learning#FP-growth_algorithm) association rule mining algorithm available with Spark MLLib.
-The [MBAFPGrowth.scala](https://github.com/zoharsan/RetailAnalytics/blob/master/MBAFPGrowth.scala) is a scala implementation of the algorithm which reads the output of the [data preparation in the Apache pig script](https://github.com/zoharsan/RetailAnalytics/blob/master/MBADataPrep.pig)
+The [MBAFPGrowth.scala](https://github.com/zoharsan/RetailAnalytics/blob/master/MBAFPGrowth.scala) is a scala implementation of the algorithm which reads the output of the [data preparation in the Apache pig script](https://github.com/zoharsan/RetailAnalytics/blob/master/MBADataPrep.pig).

+As you can notice in the parameters of the model, the Minimum support is set to 0.7% to be able to have a relevant most frequent itemset for this data set.
+The confidence level is set to 80%.
+This can be subject to further tweaking.

+Create a new notebook called Market Basket Analysis, and copy the [MBAFPGrowth.scala](https://github.com/zoharsan/RetailAnalytics/blob/master/MBAFPGrowth.scala) code into it.

+When you run it, you should see first the list of the frequent itemset, followed by the association rules found with a confidence level higher than 80%:

+> minConfidence: Double = 0.8
+>
+> [2319,2238] => [2320], 0.8857142857142857
+>
+> [2266,2072] => [2238], 0.8571428571428571

+By looking at items with StockCodes:
+* Starting with 2319, most of these items are notepads, shopping lists, notebooks.
+* Starting with 2238, items are mostly lunch bags.
+* Starting with 2320, items are jumbo grocery bags.

+We can deduct that customers purchasing notepads/notebooks and lunch bags purchase as well the grocery bags more than 88% of the time.

+The following SQL query can show these item types:

+> %sql
+>
+>select distinct stockcode, description from retailsales where stockcode like '2319%' or stockcode like '2238%'
+> or stockcode like '2320%'
+> or stockcode like '2266%'
+> or stockcode like '2072%'
+> and description <> '' and description not like '%com%' and description not like 'mailout%' and description not like 'damaged%' order by stockcode asc

+Please note that the assumption is not 100% valid in terms of trying to deduct an item category from the first 4 digits of the Item code, but reasonable enough for the purpose of the exercise.
+Ideally, it would take a dataset with an item category.
+Another possibility is to run it with the full stockcode, it will show more precise associations between individual items.
+However, by being specific to the item, It requires to use a much lower minimum support, and provide association rules for much less frequent baskets.